-The Best Electric Guitars under £1000
+These are the Best Electric Guitars under £1000 (Updated for February 2021)

 Published on 12 April 2019

-Fender Ed O’Brien Stratocaster
+Fender Ed O’Brien EOB Stratocaster

 This first one is a bit special!
 This is a collaboration between Fender’s R&D guys and Radiohead’s Ed O’Brien.
 It’s a pretty non-standard instrument disguised as a regular Olympic White Strat and it is rightfully getting a lot of people excited!

 The pickups are an obvious area of modification, too.
 This is essentially an H-S-H configuration, even though it doesn’t look so.
 In the bridge is a Seymour Duncan JB Jnr, a single-spaced humbucker.
 The middle has a Texas Special single coil (a hotter, pokier sound to better match the output of the humbuckers) and the neck is the guitar’s ‘special move’: a Fernandes Sustainer unit.
 This device is employed to sustain single notes and chords, practically forever, and we can definitely attest to its effectiveness!
 It really works.
-Throw away your E-Bow: you can strum, pick, play normally in fact, all with the knowledge that any sustain you choose to employ with be natural, harmonic and work across multiple strings (if you want) simultaneously.
-Plus, you don’t have to hold on to any mad gizmos in your plectrum hand, meaning no compromises to your playing!
+Throw away your E-Bow: you can strum, pick, play normally in fact, all in the knowledge that any sustain you choose to employ with be natural, harmonic and work across multiple strings (if you want) simultaneously.
+Plus, you don’t have to hold on to any mad gizmos in your picking hand, meaning no compromises to your playing!
 Micro-switch controls give you hands-on access to this voodoo right there on the guitar’s body.
-It’s amazing and will open up your creativity in all kinds of new ways.
+It’s an amazing feature and will open up your creativity in all kinds of new ways.

 O’Brien is a subtle man so there is no actual signature to be found on this guitar.
 What there is, is a nice little sacred geometry etching on the neck plate to pinpoint this as an out-of-the-ordinary guitar.
 Massive bonus points also go to whoever decided to reposition the input jack to the side of the guitar instead of on the face.
 Fender: can this be the future, please?